zainibeats/truefa-py/README.md

 - 🛡️ High-performance Rust crypto with memory protection and automatic fallback
 - 🔄 Session persistence with password caching for convenience
 - 📥 Save and retrieve TOTP secrets with robust encryption
+- 📤 Import and export functionality with encrypted JSON format
+- 🔄 Interoperability with other authenticator applications
 - 🔍 Intelligent vault location detection with permission handling
 - 📊 Flexible logging system with independent console and file logging control
 - 🐳 Docker compatibility for containerized environments